4 Ways for Language Teachers to Master Classroom Management

 Don’t stress about having a once-in-a-lifetime, cutting-edge curriculum planned for each class.
 What’s more important is that students trust in your plan.
 They need to understand each activity, why they are doing it and what they will learn.

 To help ensure a logical, efficient course plan that students trust, try scaffolding, backwards planning and balancing.

 To maintain class flow use scaffolding, in which you provide students with supplemental resources, instructions or activities that prepare or support them in order to make a given task more manageable.
-Here’s a simplified summary of second language scaffolding for beginners.

 For example, if you want students to read a news article and summarize it, you could:

 - Have a class conversation on the topic beforehand to help familiarize them with it.

 - Provide a vocabulary key with definitions and synonyms to refer to while reading.

 As students progress you will remove these “scaffolds” one by one.
 In a couple of weeks when students are more familiar with news articles, you could take away the vocabulary key and the pair work, keeping only the initial conversation.
 When you think they are ready, you will simply assign an article without any supplementary resources or activities.

 Scaffolding helps you tailor activities so that they are neither too easy nor too difficult, keeping students from getting lost due to boredom or lack of motivation.

 Backwards planning is one logical way to develop your course curriculum that leaves no stone unturned.
 Your students can recognize a well-planned class and can also sense when you’re flying blind.